-Yeah, well, and thank you for sharing that about Yeah, that like your first couple of days were awful.
-And there was a lot of work to be done, even though you’ve done so much work and done a really good job prepping her.
-And you had all the support you needed.
-And it still can be really hard and like, yeah, thank you for saying that.
+Thank you for sharing that your first couple of days were awful.
+And there was a lot of work to be done.
+Even though you’ve done so much work and done a really good job prepping her and you had all the support you needed.
+It still can be really hard.
+Thank you for saying that.
 Because I think we don’t as a field.
-We don’t always admit that enough that like, yeah, yeah, she She was really pretty interested in birds and when she got bored, or the going got tough that became a competing motivator you guys really had to contend with especially that first year, but especially with maturity and time and work like it’s going a lot better.
+We don’t always admit that enough.
+That “she was really pretty interested in birds, and when she got bored or the going got tough that became a competing motivator.”
+You guys really had to contend with – especially that first year.
+But with maturity and time and work it’s going a lot better.

 Kayla Fratt (KF) 38:03

 Gosh, I forgot that that was the first time we met.
 As you said we’d been kind of internet friends for so long.
 And you I think were the first person who kind of tried to hire me to get help with conservation dog stuff.
 And I remember being so overwhelmed and so terrified by all of your questions.
 Because I was like, “Oh my God, I’ve done this, like, once.
 I’ve handled a bunch of other dogs, but I didn’t train them from scratch.
 Like, what am I doing?
 Why is she giving me money?”
 And then you guys got the job and went and did well.
 And that was really nice to see.